-They have to have the wildest ambitions and dreams, demand change, are curious, and are not just in it for the money.
-They are typically guided by a greater sense of purpose.
+The one in charge has to have the wildest ambitions and dreams, demand change, have curiosity, and not just be in it for the money.

 These ideas are coming to life with Certainly.
 We want to improve how people interact with products and services online.

 Let’s take a look at the digitalization of the Danish public sector as an example.

 On one hand, we praise ourselves for being one of the most digitized nations in the world.

 On the other hand, people must deal with a Kafkaesque myriad of technologies and below-par user experiences.

 They must be nearly superusers to navigate the public IT platforms regardless of whether they interact as private citizens or businesses.

 Many websites are developed like this – with the organization’s need in focus rather than the users – creating unnecessary friction.
 That is simply not good enough.

 Through advancement in Conversational AI technology and understanding consumer behavior, Certainly is turning the Internet around.

 Now websites must always understand what the end-users need.